Data Preparation for Large Language Model

 tensor([[ 0.2386, 0.1411, -1.3354, -2.9340, 0.1141, -1.2072, -0.3008, 0.1427, -1.3027, -0.4919, -2.1429, 0.9488, -0.5684, -0.0646, 0.6647, -2.7836, 1.1366, 0.9089, 0.9494, 0.0266, -0.9221, 0.7034, -0.3659, -0.1965, -0.9207, 0.3154, -0.0217, 0.3441, 0.2271, -0.4597, -0.6183, 0.2461, -0.4055, -0.8368, 1.2277, -0.4297, -2.2121, -0.3780, 0.9838, -1.0895, 0.2017, 0.0221, -1.7753, -0.7490, 0.2781, -0.9621, -0.4223, -1.1036, 0.2473, 1.4549, -0.2835, -0.3767, -0.0306, -0.0894, -0.1965, -0.9713, 0.9005, -0.2523, 1.0669, -0.2985, 0.8558, 1.6098, -1.1893, 1.1677, 0.3277, -0.8331, -1.6179, 0.2265, -0.4382, 0.3265, -1.5786, -1.3995, 0.5446, -0.0830, -1.1753, 1.7825, 1.7524, -0.2135, 0.4095, 0.0465, 0.6367, -0.1943, -0.8614, 0.5338, 0.9376, -0.9225, 0.7047, -0.2722, 0.0144, -0.6411, 2.3902, -1.4256, -0.4619, -1.5539, -0.3338, 0.2405, 2.1065, 0.5509, -0.2936, -1.8027, -0.6933, 1.7409, 0.2698, 0.9595, -1.0253, -0.5505, 1.0264, -0.5670, -0.2658, -1.1116, -1.3696, -0.6534, -1.6125, -0.2284, 1.8388, -0.9473, 0.1419, 0.3696, -0.0174, -0.9575, -0.8169, -0.2866, 0.4343, -0.1340, -2.1467, -1.7984, -0.6822, -0.5191, 0.0093, -1.8110, -0.2443, 0.1327, 1.0875, -0.1029, 0.8604, 0.2078, 0.2027, 0.5021, -0.4063, 0.6664, 0.4765, -1.4498, 1.5446, 1.0394, 2.1681, 0.4884, 0.3359, -1.2282, -0.1200, 0.4884, 1.9431, 0.2169, -0.4743, -0.3679, -0.2918, -1.6531, 0.7692, -1.1323, 2.9590, 0.8171, 0.7668, 1.3258, 0.2103, 1.7876, -1.2128, 0.2045, 1.1051, -0.5454, 0.1073, 0.8727, -1.2800, -0.4619, 1.4342, -1.2103, 1.3834, 0.0324, 0.5421, 0.8796, 0.2713, 1.6067, -1.0004, 0.7392, -0.4931, 0.4073, -1.0394, -0.3226, 0.7226, 0.2674, -0.4673, 0.6916, -1.8752, 0.3008, -0.1468, 1.3672, 0.7074, 0.3276, 1.0658, 1.4130, -1.2445, 0.2227, 0.4593, -0.3845, 0.6554, -0.1045, -1.1134, 0.5110, 0.3566, 1.8591, -0.9300, 1.1186, 1.7495, 2.3058, 0.3734, 0.3314, -0.1871, 0.1770, 2.9641, 0.2307, 0.3228, 0.2610, 0.3219, 1.7745, 0.3155, -0.9364, 0.5687, -0.0959, 0.0046, -1.4321, -0.1535, -0.1925, -0.3115, -0.1812, -0.8745, -0.0270, 0.5424, 1.3656, -0.0284, -0.7411, -0.0169, 1.7024, 0.4206, 0.9317, 0.9884, -0.3948, 0.6919, 1.2310, -0.5126, -1.2635, 1.1440, 0.7619, 0.6543, -1.5402, -0.5176, -0.0315, -1.0640, 0.9417]], grad_fn=<EmbeddingBackward0>)

-From the above, we can see that embedding is just a higher dimensional represntation of the and works as a look up table.
+From the above, we can see that embedding is just a higher dimensional represntation of the tokens and works as a look up table.

 4. Position Embedding¶